arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/21%20-%20AccountsApi.png?raw=true)

-These are the parameters required to geta Account List by calling our OpenBanking Apis:
+These are the parameters required to get Account List by calling our OpenBanking Apis:
 1. xRequestID header - Valid UUID
-2. consentID header - Valid Consent Created here which you get by calling the consent service in the above step
+2. consentID header - Valid Consent Id, Created here which you get by calling the consent service in the above step
 3. Ocp-Apim-Subscription-Key header - API key which you get from our Openbanking WebPortal
 4. Authorization header - Valid Access token which you get from our Openbanking WebPortal
 5. withBalance parameter - true/false